How to Remove a Castle Nut Without a Wrench

 Once it is off, you can proceed with whatever maintenance or repairs you need to do on your AR-15.

-See also When Not to Use an Impact Wrench
+See also How to Use Hyper Tough Oil Filter Wrench

 Ar15 Castle Nut Wrench